PDrifting/CBookDraft/book.markdown

 };                                              // must be declared as pointers.

 s32 main() {                                    // Main program entry.
-  TFoobar data[15] = {                          // Arrays of structs can be default initialised.
+  TFoobar data[15] = {                          // Arrays of structs can be default
-    { .foo = 12, .bar = 8 },                    // Each element must be contained in a secondary
+    { .foo = 12, .bar = 8 },                    // initialised.
+Each element must be
-    {},                                         // block of {} and then it can follow the { .foo = 1 }                                // rules defined earlier in examples for initialisation.
+    {},                                         // contained in a secondary block of {}
+    { .foo = 1 }                                // and then it can follow the rules
+  };                                            // defined earlier in examples for
-  };                                            // Commas are used to seperate a list of
+                                                // initialisation.
+Commas are used to
+                                                // seperate a list of consecutive
-                                                // consecutive initialisations.
+                                                // initialisations.
+Even though this
-                                                // Even though this has 15 elements the reamaining
+                                                // has 15 elements the reamaining
-                                                // elements will be default initialised to 0.
+                                                // elements will be default initialised
-                                                // This is mererly one method for initialisation
+                                                // to 0.
+This is mererly one method for
-                                                // during declare.
+                                                // initialisationduring declare.

   data[12] = (TFoobar){                         // Accesses element 13 [12+1 from 0 index].
     .foo = 5, .bar = 6                          // We need to perform a cast (TFoobar) then